Administration

 Process costs/Simulation: xlsx, pdf, pdfa, pdfa2b

-Here pdfa corresponds to the “PDF/A-1b” format and pdfa2b to the “PDF/A-2b” format.
+Here, pdfa corresponds to the “PDF/A-1b” format and pdfa2b corresponds to the “PDF/A-2b” format.

 Note

 The format pdfa does not support images with transparency.
-Therefore it is recommended to use pdf2b if images and icons should be present in the report.
+Therefore, it is recommended to use pdfa2b if images and icons should be displayed in reports.

-User roles: With the roles variable you can define the user roles which are authorized to export the respective reports.
+User roles: The variable roles defines the user roles that have permission to export the respective reports.

 Hint

-Please note that the entire report template for “category” must be adjusted.
-Otherwise the report template will always fail.
+Please note that the entire report template for “category” must be adapted.
+Otherwise, the report template will fail.

-Stereotypes: For reports that are available in the diagram or catalog entry context, you can define which diagram or object types are allowed to use this report.
-This is possible by writing the IDs of the respecting diagram/object types into the include variable.
-The report is available for all types if no value has been set for this variable or if the variable contains the value “all”.
+Stereotypes: For reports available in the context of a diagram or catalog entry, you can set which diagram or object types can use this report.
+Enter the IDs of these diagram/object types in the variable include under stereotypes.
+If no value is set or the value “all” is present, the report is available for all types.

-Once you have made changes and adhered to the JSON format, you can click on Save.
-Your changes will then be saved immediately.
+If you have made changes and the JSON format is correct, click the button Save.
+Your changes will be applied immediately.

-If you want to exit the report descriptor without saving your changes, you will receive a notification.
+If you leave the report descriptor without saving, you will get a corresponding warning.

 How can I upload a new report template?

-To upload a new report template, there must be at least one report in the list.
-Click on a report to access its details, then select the Report templates tab.
-From there, you can find the Upload report template button located at the bottom right of the screen.
+To upload a new report template, at least one report must be in the list.
+Click on a report on the right to go to the Details, then switch to the Report Templates tab at the top.
+There you will find the button Upload Report Template at the bottom right.

-Once you click on the button, you can select and open a file from your local storage.
-A dialog window will open where you can select the diagram type and language for the uploaded file.
-All diagram types of the current method and all content and alternate languages defined in the administration are available for selection.
+After you click the button, you can select a file from your local storage and open it.
+Then a dialog will open where you can select the diagram type and the language for the uploaded file.
+All diagram types of the current method and all content and alternative languages set in Administration are available.

-Click on Save to upload the report template.
-The uploaded report template will then appear in the list, sorted alphabetically by file name.
-To cancel the process, click Cancel.
+Click the button Save to upload the report template.
+The uploaded template will appear in the list, sorted alphabetically by file name.
+To cancel, click the button Cancel.

 How can I update an existing report template?

-To upload a new report template, there must be at least one report in the list.
-Click on a report to access its details, then select the Report templates tab.
-If there is at least one report template available, click on the context menu (three dots) of the report template to be updated and select Upload.
+To update an existing report template, at least one report must be available.
+Click on a report on the right to go to the Details, then switch to the Report Templates tab at the top.
+If at least one report template exists, click the context menu (three dots) of the template you want to update and select Upload.

-Afterward, you can select a new file from your local storage to update your report template.
-The file name will be adjusted according to the new file, while the diagram type and language will remain unchanged.
+Then you can select a new file from your local storage to update your report template.
+The file name will be adjusted according to the new file.
+The diagram type and language remain unchanged.

 How can I download a report template?

-To download a new report template, there must be at least one report in the list.
-Click on a report to access its details, then select the Report templates tab.
-If there is at least one report template available, click on the context menu (three dots) of the report template to be updated and select Download.
+To download an existing report template, at least one report must be available.
+Click on a report on the right to go to the Details, then switch to the Report Templates tab at the top.
+If at least one report template exists, click the context menu (three dots) of the template you want to download and select Download.

 How can I delete a report template?

-To upload a new report template, there must be at least one report in the list.
-Click on a report to access its details, then select the Report templates tab.
-If there is at least one report template available, click on the context menu (three dots) of the report template to be updated and select Delete.
+To delete an existing report template, at least one report must be available.
+Click on a report on the right to go to the Details, then switch to the Report Templates tab at the top.
+If at least one report template exists, click the context menu (three dots) of the template you want to delete and select Delete.

-The report template will then be immediately and irreversibly deleted.
+The report template will be deleted immediately and cannot be restored.

 Note

 Please note that only custom report templates can be deleted.
-If you have updated a standard template and want to delete it, the report template will be reset to the standard template.
+If you delete a standard template that you have updated, the report template will be reset to the standard template.

 Arial Black